Osaka Prefecture: Proposed reorganisation

 In 2010, the Osaka Restoration Association was created with backing by Governor Tōru Hashimoto, with hopes of reforming Osaka Prefecture into the Osaka Metropolis and merging with the City of Osaka.
 In the 2011 local elections, the association was able to win the majority of the prefectural seats and Hashimoto was elected as mayor of Osaka.

 A referendum on the issue was held in 2015 and was defeated with 50.38% of voters opposed to the plan.
 A second referendum in 2020 was rejected by 50.6% of voters.

 Geography

 Osaka Prefecture neighbors the prefectures of Hyōgo and Kyoto in the north, Nara in the east and Wakayama in the south.
-The west is open to Osaka Bay.
 The Yodo and Yamato Rivers flow through the prefecture.

 Prior to the construction of Kansai International Airport, Osaka was the smallest prefecture in Japan.
 The artificial island on which the airport was built added enough area to make it slightly larger than Kagawa Prefecture.

 As of 1 April 2012, 11% of the total land area of the prefecture was designated as Natural Parks, namely Kongō-Ikoma-Kisen and Meiji no Mori Minō Quasi-National Parks and Hokusetsu and Hannan-Misaki Prefectural Natural Parks.